 The OECD's BEPS project has developed into the Pillar 1 and 2 projects:

-• Pillar 1 aims to redefine tax allocation rules ensuring an element of the residual profit of a multinational company (MNC) is taxed in the countries where the revenue is sourced.
+• Pillar 1 aims to redefine tax allocation rules, ensuring an element of the residual profit of a Multinational Company (MNC) is taxed in the countries where the revenue is sourced.

 Pillar 2 is made up of two key measures:

-• The Income Inclusion Rule (IIR) allows the jurisdiction of the MNC's ultimate parent company to use a top-up tax where foreign subsidiaries have not paid that minimum level of tax.
+• This is the main rule and allows the jurisdiction of the MNC's ultimate parent company to use a top-up tax where foreign subsidiaries have not paid that minimum level of tax.

 Will it affect me or my clients?

-It is unlikely to affect typical UK-based Small and Medium-Sized Enterprises (SMEs) or their owners as they are probably too small.
+It is unlikely to affect typical UK-based Small and Medium-Sized Enterprises (SMEs) or their owners, as they are probably too small.

 • The measures are primarily aimed at large multinational companies with revenue in excess of €750 million and have been designed to minimise the impact on SMEs.

-• Taxpayers categorised as Wealthy or Mid-sized by HMRC should also be aware of the changes even if it does not currently impact them.
+• Taxpayers categorised as Wealthy or Mid-sized by HMRC should also be aware of the changes, even if it does not currently impact them.

 • There are a number of safe harbours and exemptions that have been introduced to simplify reporting.